ZeroMQ and Brief Comparison to BSD Sockets

 4. Exclusive Pair.
 Connects two sockets in an exclusive pair.
 This is advanced low-level pattern for specific use cases.

-ZeroMQ API is similar to the convenient BSD sockets API (send, recv), but hides low-level details and provides high-level patterns.
+ZeroMQ API is similar to the convenient BSD sockets API (send, recv), but hides low-level details and provides the mentioned high-level patterns.

 For those at least vaguely familiar with standard BSD sockets, ZeroMQ differences can be summarized as follows: